-If you see a cosmetic product that claims that it has "Botox-like effect" then two things are almost sure: 1, the product overpromises and 2, it contains Argireline.
+If you see a cosmetic product that claims that it has "Botox-like effect" then two things are almost certain: one, the product overpromises and two, it contains Argireline.

 So this one is the famous peptide that's marketed by its manufacturer as the "Botox in a jar".
-The base for this claim is that it targets the same wrinkle forming mechanism (wrinkles caused by facial muscle movement) as Botox, but the way it works is very different.
-Also, the extent to which it can prevent muscles from contracting (and to smooth wrinkles) is very different (otherwise why would anyone use still Botox?).
+The basis for this claim is that it targets the same wrinkle forming mechanism (wrinkles caused by facial muscle movement) as Botox, but the way it works is very different.
+In addition, the extent to which it can prevent muscles from contracting (and to smooth wrinkles) is very different (otherwise why would anyone use still Botox?).

-So, Acetyl Hexapeptide-8 does have some ability to smooth wrinkles (but not as good as Botox - sry, if we sound like a broken record).
-Also, we have to agree with TruthInAging, that it's not a collagen builder and not a preventer of structural aging (think vitamin C, AHAs or retinol), it's just a quick fix.
+This means, Acetyl Hexapeptide-8 does have some ability to smooth wrinkles (but not as well as Botox - sorry, if we sound like a broken record).
+Also, we have to agree with TruthInAging, that it's not a collagen builder and not a preventer of structural aging (think vitamin C, AHAs or retinol); it's just a quick fix.
 If you are looking for one, this could be your thing.
 If you are more of a "let's treat this aging thing properly" type, then it's probably not your thing.

 Show me some proof

 - Ruiz, M. A., et al. "Evaluation of the anti-wrinkle efficacy of cosmetic formulations with an anti-aging peptide (Argireline®)."
 Ars pharm 50.4 (2010): 168-176.

 - Wang, Yuan, et al. "The Anti-Wrinkle Efficacy of Argireline, a Synthetic Hexapeptide, in Chinese Subjects."
 American journal of clinical dermatology 14.2 (2013): 147-153.